fbarranco/starter-research-group/content/project/baxter_conveyor/index.md

 * **dyn_wedge**.
 Classification in a dynamic environment using a wedge.
 * **pick_and_place**.
 Adapted pick and place program for executing it in the Baxter robot.

-{{< youtube wTfLTKC_PFo >}}

 The files included by this packages are:
 * baxter_img.cpp: This C++ program identifies the objects in the image, visualizes them and calculates the middle point between the two groups of objects, sending them to the control file.
 * file.py: It is the control file, it subscribes to the "clasificacion" or "detected_objects" topic and plans the trajectories and execute them to separate or pick the objects.
 * file.launch: This launch file runs all the required nodes to accomplish the task.

-This packages must be added in the src folder from the ROS workspace and can be launched after it is built from a sourced terminal.

-    $ source /opt/ros/kinetic/setup.bash
-    $ source ros_ws/devel/setup.bash
-    $ cd ros_ws/
-    $ ./baxter.sh
-    $ catkin_make
-    $ roslaunch package file.launch